- Describe how Europeans solved their labor problems

 The Spanish believed native peoples would work for them by right of conquest, and, in return, the Spanish would bring them Catholicism.
 In theory the relationship consisted of reciprocal obligations, but in practice the Spaniards ruthlessly exploited it, seeing native people as little more than beasts of burden.
 Convinced of their right to the land and its peoples, they sought both to control native labor and to impose what they viewed as correct religious beliefs upon the land’s inhabitants.
 Native peoples everywhere resisted both the labor obligations and the effort to change their ancient belief systems.
 Indeed, many retained their religion or incorporated only the parts of Catholicism that made sense to them.

 The system of encomiendas was accompanied by a great deal of violence (Figure 2.14).
 One Spaniard, Bartolomé de Las Casas, denounced the brutality of Spanish rule.
 A Dominican friar, Las Casas had been one of the earliest Spanish settlers in the Spanish West Indies.
-In his early life in the Americas, he owned Indian slaves and was the recipient of an encomienda.
+In his early life in the Americas, he enslaved Native people and was the recipient of an encomienda.
 However, after witnessing the savagery with which encomenderos (recipients of encomiendas) treated the native people, he reversed his views.
-In 1515, Las Casas released his native slaves, gave up his encomienda, and began to advocate for humane treatment of native peoples.
+In 1515, Las Casas released his enslaved natives, gave up his encomienda, and began to advocate for humane treatment of native peoples.
 He lobbied for new legislation, eventually known as the New Laws, which would eliminate slavery and the encomienda system.

-Las Casas’s writing about the Spaniards’ horrific treatment of Indians helped inspire the so-called Black Legend, the idea that the Spanish were bloodthirsty conquerors with no regard for human life.
+Las Casas’s writing about the Spaniards’ horrific treatment of Native people helped inspire the so-called Black Legend, the idea that the Spanish were bloodthirsty conquerors with no regard for human life.
 Perhaps not surprisingly, those who held this view of the Spanish were Spain’s imperial rivals.
 English writers and others seized on the idea of Spain’s ruthlessness to support their own colonization projects.
 By demonizing the Spanish, they justified their own efforts as more humane.
-All European colonizers, however, shared a disregard for Indians.
+All European colonizers, however, shared a disregard for Native peoples.

-Bartolomé de Las Casas on the Mistreatment of Indians
+Bartolomé de Las Casas on the Mistreatment of Native Peoples

 Bartolomé de Las Casas’s A Short Account of the Destruction of the Indies, written in 1542 and published ten years later, detailed for Prince Philip II of Spain how Spanish colonists had been mistreating natives.